Arjunkollipara/Noema/README.md

 Currently in active development.
 Sprint 5 is focused on graph evolution, memory decay mechanics, and semantic retrieval.

+Knowledge is not collected here — it is cultivated, reinforced, and remembered.
 ---

 *Conceived and built by Arjun Kollipara — 2026*